Asset Seizures & Forfeiture in L.A. Criminal Cases

 - The controlled substances/drugs themselves

-The Right Forfeiture Attorney Makes All the Difference
+The Right Defense Lawyer Can Make All the Difference

-- Filing the appropriate court documents that challenge the government's forfeiture case against you
+- Filing all court documents necessary to challenge the forfeiture

 - Locating and preparing witnesses who can support your case